Cross-domain orchestration – not just identity.

 - • Cross-domain workflows matter – e.g. KYB decision trigger a payment processor configuration, or banking data feeds a fraud model.

-- • You want one unified data model (UPF) and one hash-chained audit trail across every vendor call, not separate systems per category.
+- • You want one unified data model and one hash-chained audit trail across every vendor call, not separate systems per category.

 - • You're willing to work with a pre-revenue platform in a design-partner relationship to shape the product.